semdinsp/estorm-message-processor/README.md

     EstormMessageProcessor::Base.logger=Logger.new(STDOUT)
     puts "Starting Bunny Contact Processor on #{config.inspect} "
     mp = EstormMessageProcessor::Base.new
-    mp.start(config)
-    rescue Exception => ex
+    mp.start(config)  # THIS MAY NEED TO BE IN a THREAD rescue Exception => ex
     puts "Exception in Message Processor: #{ex} at #{ex.backtrace.join("\n")}" end

 # send a message using the client
-Use the client to send a message to the delegate processor (background task)
+Use the client to send a message to the delegate processor (background task).
+Note the command set to the callback processor above

     def bunny_send
     cmdhash={'command'=>'sendtemplates', 'promotion'=>self.id.to_s}